paul-caron/EpicCanvas/README.md

     return shape
 }
 ```

+The EpicCanvas repo also contains some primitive shapes ready to use.
 # Transformations
 Three types of transformations can be done:
 * translation: slide something in a direction.